 According to GQ magazine’s food authority Alan Richman, “the vegetable era has arrived,” and a new breed of restauranteurs in Philadelphia are doing their part to usher in the age of the veggie and make green eating, well, sexy.

-Now, owner Nicole Marquis takes her vegan-dining concepts beyond quick eats and elevates her plant-based eating-and-drinking service with the opening of Charlie was a sinner., an edgy vegan bar in Midtown Village.
+Now, owner Nicole Marquis takes her vegan-dining concept beyond quick eats and elevates her plant-based eating-and-drinking service with the opening of Charlie was a sinner., an edgy vegan bar in Midtown Village.

 A deep list of classic and creative cocktails, all $12, anchors the menu and includes fresh takes on classics like the Sazerac (dubbed Battle New Orleans) and Manhattan (order the East of Eden), and a fun nod to the healthy dining scene with a wheatgrass shot spiked with green chartreuse (go for it).

 Pair cocktails with bites from a curated menu of all-vegan snacks.
-Ranging from $7 to $12, the menu moves from salads and toasts to grilled and roasted items, including the likes of potato croquettes, Korean-fried tofu, grilled leeks with romesco sauce and a smoky tofu and bean sausage.
+Ranging from $7 to $12, the menu moves from salads and toasts to grilled and roasted items, including the likes of potato croquettes, Korean-fried tofu, grilled leeks with romesco sauce and a smoky tofu-bean sausage.

 Sweets can top tables, too, and apple fritters or chocolate cake should come alongside a selection from the nice after-dinner drinks, a Stumptown coffee or a signature blend from House of Tea.

-With its long, narrow layout, the space promises an intimate eating-and-drinking experience, whether patrons sit in the lounge towards the front, at the center bar or at one of the tables or along the banquette in the back of the restaurant.
+With its long, narrow layout, the space promises an intimate eating-and-drinking experience, whether patrons sit in the lounge at the front, at the center bar or at one of the tables or along the sleek banquette in the back of the restaurant.